What to Start: Choosing an HIV Regimen

 - Convenience of the regimen.
 For example, a regimen that includes two or more HIV medicines combined in one pill is convenient to follow.

 - Any issues that can make it difficult to follow an HIV regimen.
-For example, a busy schedule can make it hard to take HIV medicines consistently every day.
+For example, a lack of health insurance or an inability to pay for HIV medicines can make it hard to take HIV medicines consistently every day.

-How long does it take for ART to work?
+How long does it take for HIV medicines to work?

 This fact sheet is based on information from the following sources:

-- From the Department of Health and Human Services: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV: Treatment Goals and What to Start: Initial Combination Regimens for the Antiretroviral-Naive Patient
+- From the Department of Health and Human Services: Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV:

 - Call 1-800-448-0440